dreamyguy/gitlogg/README.md

 1. Copy the `gitlogg` folder and all its content to a folder of your preference, it really doesn't matter where it is.

-2. Open `gitlogg.sh` with an editor of your choice and edit the `yourpath` variable:
+2. Open [`gitlogg-generate-log.sh`](https://github.com/dreamyguy/gitlogg/blob/master/gitlogg/gitlogg-generate-log.sh#L17) with an editor of your choice and edit the `yourpath` variable:

         # define the absolute path to the directory that contains all your repositories
         yourpath=~/path/to/directory/that/contains/all/your/repositories/